-Set around a market square lined with august houses in stone and brick, and overlooked by the ruins of a Norman castle, genteel Montgomery is one of the prettiest small towns in the country.
-A charming mixture of Georgian, Victorian and timber-framed houses line the streets and a choice of excellent places to eat combine to make it an unexpectedly rewarding place to stop.
+Set around a market square lined with handsome stone and brick houses, and overlooked by the ruins of a Norman castle, genteel Montgomery is one of the prettiest small towns in the country.
+A charming mixture of Georgian, Victorian and timber-framed houses (many marked by helpful historical plaques) lines the streets, and there are a number of excellent places to eat.

-Set within a commercial pine forest on the edge of Snowdonia National Park, Corris is a peaceful former slate village, 5 miles north of Machynlleth.
-With a steam railway, craft centre, theatre and two subterranean tours in the village's old slate mine and caves, it's well worth a stop.
+Tucked beneath looming slopes of pine on the edge of Snowdonia National Park, Corris is a peaceful former slate village, 5 miles north of Machynlleth.
+With a steam railway, craft centre, theatre, great bike trails and subterranean tours of the village's old slate mine and caves, it's well worth a stop.

-Shortly before the River Rhiw empties into the Severn it gurgles through this pretty village of black-and-white houses, grouped around an ancient oval churchyard.
-Tiny Berriew is the unlikely location for the Andrew Logan Museum of Sculpture, when the museum is closed there's not much to do here except stroll around and take in the scenery.
+Shortly before the River Rhiw empties into the Severn, it gurgles through this pretty village of black-and-white houses, grouped around an ancient oval churchyard.
+Tiny Berriew is the unlikely location for the Andrew Logan Museum of Sculpture; when it's closed there's not much to do here except stroll around and take in the scenery.

 At tiny Pilleth a whitewashed church on a hill overlooks the peaceful valley where 800 men were killed in the 1402 victory by Owain Glyndŵr over Edmund Mortimer (Mortimer was captured, switched sides and married Glyndŵr's daughter).
 Most of them were buried in mass graves in the churchyard.

 Two miles before Builth Wells on the A483 is the place where Llywelyn ap Gruffydd, the last Welsh Prince of Wales, was killed in a chance encounter with a lone English soldier in 1282.
 The spot is marked with a sad obelisk of Caernarfon granite.
 The site is often strewn with nationalist banners and pamphlets.